dmytrii-karpeka/1-node-farm/starter/notes.md

 # Notes from Udemy course

-> ***The best way to learn something is to write it down.
-In this particular paper I'll try to be as short as possible to make nice little notes for future refreshing knowledge.💝 They'll be also very cute tho💫***
+> **_The best way to learn something is to write it down.
+In this particular paper I'll try to be as short as possible to make nice little notes for future needs in refreshing my knowledge.💝_**

 ## Section 1: Welcome, Welcome, Welcome!

- These lessons provided me with refreshing knowledge about Node.js and structured future lessons.
+These lessons provided me with refreshing knowledge about Node.js and structure of future lessons.
 I've got starter files and future project structure, configured my Node.js version and also got used to work with Visual Studio 💙.

 ## Section 2: Introduction to Node.js and NPM

 ### CORE MODULES

 #### Require module "fs"

-*Require* and how to use it.
+_Require_ and how to use it.
 Not something particulary new for me, but first practical thing from course.

 #### readFileSync()

-Application of *readFileSync* and *writeFileSync*.
-I've used prepared [text](../starter/txt/input.txt) and outputed updated result into [new file](../starter/txt/output.txt).
+Application of _readFileSync_ and _writeFileSync_.
+I've used prepared [text](../starter/txt/input.txt) and outputted updated result into [new file](../starter/txt/output.txt).

 #### Blocking vs. non-blocking, synchronous vs. asynchronous.

 ![Difference between syncronous and asynchronous code execution flow](../starter/screenshots/Synchronous%20vs%20Asynchronous.jpg)

 Node.js process is only one single thread executed in machine processor.
 All users using node.js process use only one thread in computer.
 One user using program in synchronous way is the reason why other users have need to wait until first task is finished.
 The best way of creating such server that satisfy users without delays is using asynchronous way.
 Putting hard-processed things into background, easy tasks to execute in single tread synchronously.

-***Callbacks != asynchronous way!***
+**_Callbacks != asynchronous way!_**

 > Once I've created a Telegram bot where there was huge calculating misconception about this.
 The task of the bot was generating picture with overlayed text and send picture anonymously to another user in bot.
 Everything was ok when one person is using bot.
-Other time there were huge crowd using it and it crashed so hard, cause I haven't implemented any programming pattern (e.g. *factory*) and all tasks were running synchronomously...
+Other time there were huge crowd using it and it crashed so hard, cause I haven't implemented any programming pattern (e.g. _factory_) and all tasks were running synchronomously...

 #### readFile() (asyncronous)

 Asyncronous function readFile() has 3 main parameters.

 1. Path to file
 2. Encoding (usually 'utf-8')
 3. Callback with 2 usual possible parameters.
 Error and data